Mihai Ralea: Communist marginalization and recovery

 A scandal erupted in July 1948, when the Raleas were denied access to the diplomats' beach in Newport, having been blacklisted as "communists".
 Ioana Ralea endangered her husband's position by protesting against this qualifier; at home, rumor spread that the couple was planning to defect.
 Ralea was able to persuade Pauker not to recall him, and even organized a reception in her honor during October 1948; he also organized a communist counter-manifestation upon Michael's arrival to Washington.
+As he confessed to Dragomirescu, he postponed returning to Romania because feared for his safety: Ralea had been told that Gheorghiu-Dej, his personal friend, was no longer in control of the Communist Party, having been branded a Titoist by Joseph Stalin (both rumors were false).
 While still abroad, Ralea had run in the formal election of March 1948, taking a Fălciu seat in the Great National Assembly.
 This allowed him to return to a secure position after Mihai Magheru took over as Ambassador, in late 1949.

 Resuming his scholarly work, Ralea had to refrain from calling himself a "sociologist", as that field of research had been declared "reactionary".
 He was again given the position of psychology chair at the University of Bucharest, and was also made a member of the new Institute of History and Philosophy, whose president was Constantinescu-Iași.
 Ralea was seconded there by Constantin Ionescu Gulian, with whom he did research into the history of Romanian materialist philosophy.
 He also prepared an anthropological tract, Explicarea omului ("Explaining Man").
 Translated into the French by Eugène Ionesco, it was published at Presses Universitaires de France.
 In November 1948, he had been accepted into the recently purged Romanian Academy, at the same time as Balmuș, Raluca Ripan, Grigore Moisil, Ștefan Milcu, Camil Petrescu, and PCdR historian Mihail Roller.
 A contributor to the PCdR daily, Scînteia, as well as to its youth supplement and its cultural reviews (Studii, Contemporanul, etc.), Ralea also sat on the editorial staff of the Academy Historical Section's trimonthly, Buletin Științific, alongside Roller, David Prodan, and Constantin Moisil.